liliiiilil/www/log/2025-11-05_On_software_being_obsolete.md

 This brings us to the question:

-> Do we need programmers?
+> Will we need programmers?

-Will we still need them to the extent that we have today?
-Or will we need experts in their fields to oversee and collaborate with semantic automata on the level information and not code?
+If the frontier is no longer code but information and knowledge itself, does a programmer become the equivalent of a general instruction CPU, with no general instructions left to run or write?
+Will we instead require experts in their fields that oversee and collaborate with semantic automata on the level knowledge, rather than code?

 ## Metadata